How Long Until You Can Fly After Scuba Diving?

 DCS can occur at any time after diving, but it is most common within the first 24 hours.
 The signs and symptoms of DCS can vary, but they may include:

-Read More Does scuba diving kill lice
+Read More What to do night before scuba diving

 * Joint pain